fridgemagnet3/uip/README.md

 Note that the serial driver will also work with the emulator however there's no real benefit in operating it in that mode, you'll need to throttle the transmits from the tap-slip-gw app in order to avoid massive overruns which ultimately makes everything run much slower.
 See my comments at the top of the [serial.c](dragon/serial.c) file.

+## Packet Filter

+There is a rudimentary packet filter built into both the [tap-slip-gw](/tap-slip-gw) and [esp32-eth-slip-gw](/esp32-eth-slip-gw) applications which serves to try and stop the Dragon from being overloaded with unrequired network traffic.
+The filter performs the following:

+- forwards any ARP packets (these are typically required for any higher level IP protocols to operate) to the Dragon (serial interface)
+- drops any non IPv4 packets

+There is then a configurable option regarding the handling of UDP broadcast packets whereby the filter can operate in one of two modes:

+- forward all UDP broadcast packets to the Dragon
+- drop all UDP broadcast packets accept for those specifically allowed through via a list of port exceptions

+The [tap-slip-gw](/tap-slip-gw) application is set to drop all packets.
+Given the TAP interface is point to point, unless broadcast packets are specifically injected there is generally no need to let them through.
+This can of course be changed by modifying the software - see the [packet-filter.h](/tap-slip-gw/packet-filter.h) for details.

+The [esp32-eth-slip-gw](/esp32-eth-slip-gw) application is set to drop all packets except for DHCP.
+This behaviour can be changed via the settings in [esp32-eth-slip-gw/config.h](/esp32-eth-slip-gw/config.h).